rajsecrets/Scientia-Hypothesis/README.md

-# Scihy: AI-Powered Research Assistant
+# Scihy👋 AI-Powered Research Assistant

 Welcome to **Scihy**, your advanced AI-powered research assistant designed to streamline scientific exploration and discovery.